garfieldnate/Personal-Planner/README.md

 Copyright Nathan Glenn, released under the [MIT license](http://choosealicense.com/licenses/apache-2.0/).

 ## TODO
-* Term goals should be once a month, not every five weeks.
-* Add a notes section in the back
+* German Holidays
 * ?
 Add entry footers
-    - fire flower, Yoshi egg, mushroom, koopa, triforce...
+    - fire flower, Yoshi egg, mushroom, koopa, triforce, one true ring, types of knots or tesselations...
 * Determine exactly how best to print (how many pages per paper in what orientation, etc.)
     - Actually print it!
     - Record estimated cost
     - find good way to make a cover; maybe just get blue/orange plastic and trace pictures on there.
+* Calendar entries for general conference would be nice
 * 2 month calendar in page corners (original has this; do I need it?)
 * Investigate printing of small text and light gray text
     - Initial printing at FedEx Office and Office Max both stunk at these